-Costume design; costume history; digital modeling and rendering; media devising; scenic design; scene painting; theatre architecture; theatrical media design.
+Costume design; costume history; design and production for new works; digital modeling and rendering; media devising; scenic design; scene painting; theatre architecture; theatrical media design.

 The MFA program has close ties to the Advanced Computing Center for the Arts and Design (ACCAD), a collaborative think-space, distinguished by a transdisciplinary approach to research and teaching, functioning as an applied collaboratory for time-based digital media production.
 ACCAD features specialized and flexible studios for animation, motion capture, interactive design, media production, and mediated performance design.